jotavare/minishell/README.md

 | `--suppressions=readline.supp` | Specifies the path to a suppression file.        |
 | `--log-file=memleaks.log`      | Sets the name of the file.                       |

+> To ignore leaks related to the `readline` and `add_history` functions, create a file called `readline.supp` with the following content:
 ```
 {
     leak readline